The history of Yanjing Brewing’s founding and early growth provides a fascinating insight in the social embeddedness of Chinese enterprises.

 When analysing Yanjing’s expansion activities, the notion ‘South’ seems to play a major role.
 Although Yanjing has never made explicit statements regarding the order of regions in which it acquired new subsidiaries, the company spent the first 1,5 years of its acquisition spree on buying up breweries in the South-Central provinces: Jiangxi, Hubei and Hunan.
 After a second 1.5-year period in which Yanjing expanding to regions closer to its home region, another move to the South started, including Guangxi, Zhejiang and Fujian.

 The Northerners thus were the rulers and the Southerners the ruled.
-However, the Southerners have learned how to live a life of their own without too much interference by the rulers (the federalist tendency in Chinese culture introduce in the beginning of this chapter).
+However, the Southerners have learned how to live a life of their own without too much interference by the rulers.
 The rulers through the ages have realized that and, in turn, have devised ways to maintain a basic level of control in the South, without antagonizing the Southerners too much.
 One typical way for the Emperor to establish his influence in a faraway region that was (reported to be) rebellious was the special envoy, who was given the Emperor’s sword as a token that he enjoyed the undivided trust of the Emperor.
 Such an envoy could decide over life and death.

 Yanjing’s decision to establish South China Office in October 2003 can be interpreted as a continuation of this tradition.
 By that time, Yanjing was operating breweries in nine administrative regions of China, equally divided over the North and the South.
 However, the company’s head office was located in the capital, as was the Forbidden City in imperial times.
 It seems as if Yanjing, steeped in Northern culture, felt that it could operate the Northern subsidiaries sufficiently from Beijing, but that those in the South needed to have an office of their own.
 This would give the Southerners the feeling that they were to a certain extent in charge of their own affairs.